-- The project must involve the remediation of blight through renovation or demolition and replacement, resulting in residences completed in compliance with plans approved by the City Council for the area and that do not exceed \$1,000,000 in total cost. - Project sponsors must demonstrate the need for Eminent Domain, including proof that the sponsors have attempted, in good faith, to acquire the property privately. - Proposed projects must conform to the City's Comprehensive Plan and the Economic Development Policy. - The LCRA is limited to residential projects in areas determined by City Council to be blighted. - The LCRA shall not exercise powers of tax abatement or debt issuance, but shall limit its scope to Eminent Domain for the purposes of remediating blight and fostering in-fill for aging residential developments.
+- The project must involve the remediation of blight through renovation or demolition and replacement, resulting in residences completed in compliance with plans approved by the City Council for the area and that do not exceed \$1,000,000 in total cost. - Project sponsors must demonstrate the need for Eminent Domain, including proof that the sponsors have attempted, in good faith, to acquire the property privately. - Proposed projects must conform to the City's Comprehensive Plan and the Economic Development Policy. - The LCRA is limited to residential projects in areas determined by City Council to be Blighted Areas. - The LCRA shall not exercise powers of tax abatement or debt issuance, but shall limit its scope to Eminent Domain for the purposes of remediating blight and fostering quality in-fill for aging residential developments.
 Eminent Domain shall not be used to acquire any owner-occupied properties. - Resulting residential developments shall be quality, market-rate properties, ranging from single family to four-plex units, with no multi-family apartment units. - Projects must recognize the importance of, and make provisions for, sustainable practices, including energy efficiency. - Projects must recognize the importance of, and make provisions for, litter & trash cleanup, walkability, and security strategies.

-- C. Requirements for "Most Favored" Designation for an NID Project - Projects that work to the benefit of entire neighborhoods, and are part of a large scale plan for revitalizing blighted areas. - Projects which recognize the importance of public art, and include provisions for supporting public art consistent with the goals & objectives outlined in the City's One Percent for the Arts Program.
-This may include contributions to the public art program (not necessarily at the 1% level) and/or the installation of public art on site if practicable. - Projects where the LCRA is being used to remove blighted and dangerous structures which have already been identified for demolition by the City.
+C. Requirements for "Most Favored" Designation for an LCRA Project

+- Projects that work to the benefit of entire neighborhoods, and are part of a large scale plan for revitalizing blighted areas. - Projects where the LCRA is being used to remove blighted and dangerous structures which have already been identified for demolition by the City.

-- 1. Application: Applicants should request, complete and submit to LCRA an application to be provided by the LCRA. - 2.
+- 1. Application: Applicants should request, complete and submit to LCRA an application to be provide by the LCRA. - 2.
 Review: The LCRA shall establish and make available guidelines for its review of applications.
 The LCRA shall coordinate with City Staff regarding plans and blight studies that need to be submitted to City Council for consideration at appropriate times to comply with the LCRA Act. - 3.
-Approval: In evaluating the merits of a proposed LCRA plan, the City will consider the recommendations of staff, the EDIC, and the extent to which it meets "Minimum" criteria and earns "Most Favored" designation as detailed in this Policy.
+Approval: In evaluating the merits of a proposed LCRA plan, the City will consider the recommendations of staff, the EDIC (if applicable), and the extent to which it meets "Minimum" criteria and earns "Most Favored" designation as detailed in this Policy.
 The LCRA shall establish procedures for approval by the LCRA and recommendation to City Council.